michael/documents-legacy/knight-news-challenge.md

 - Create once, publish everywhere: Documents are exposed as data, ready to be turned into arbitrary output formats (PDF,ePub, ...) or integrated with other applications.

-- Extensibility: Additional content types (formulas, maps) can be added by the community.
+- Extensibility: Additional content types (formulas, maps, etc.) can easily be added by the community.

 ## 3. How is your project different from what already exists?
 [30 words]

 Substance considers content as data, which allows for interesting things like semantic data analysis.
 Imagine you can query documents like a database.
 With Substance you can.

 ## 4. Why will it work?
 [100 words]

 It works already.
 It just takes a serious amount of time to make it solid and reliable.
 Substance at times has ~ 5000 registered users, and 750 watchers on Github.

 ## 5. Who is working on it?
 [100 words]

 Michael Aufreiter is the original initiator of this project, and working on it since November 2010.
 He got precious help by numerous of contributors [1], all professional developers and designers (currently ~ 6 active contributors).
 They are ready to invest more time if it can be backed financially.

 - [1] https://github.com/substance/substance#contributors

 ## 6. What part of the project have you already built?
 [100 words]